|

 Maria Borzova, counselor at the Trubor law firm, stressed the need to support domestic good practices in the field of patenting and to choose an approach to regulation based on current realities.

+Space of Eurasian innovations - are there any advantages?
 The Eurasian space demonstrates a steady growth of patenting in the field of medicine, chemistry, and biotechnology.
 Yuri Zubov, head of the Federal Service for Intellectual Property, recalled that the Russian Gamaleya Institute vaccine against COVID-19 was registered in record time and was the first in the world.
 The head of Rospatent noted the importance of accelerating the process of introducing medicines into circulation.
 Yerbol Ospanov, Director of the National Institute of Intellectual Property of the Ministry of Justice of the Republic of Kazakhstan, noted that accelerated examination of applications for high-tech patents has become an important trend in the regulation in the Republic.

 With digitalization, the issues of IP protection are becoming more and more acute.
 Vladimir Ryabovolov, Director General of the National Center for Intellectual Property of the Republic of Belarus, supported the initiative to create a universal platform for an open dialogue between inventors, entrepreneurs and patent examiners: “The results of intellectual activity stimulate the transition of humanity to a new level of development, it is extremely important to realize the potential in the field of healthcare.”